SELF GUIDED AUDIO TOURS HAWAII

 31. Lester Beach at D.L.
 Bliss Park (CA)

-This is a sweet shoreline where you can walk among those iconic Tahoe boulder formations, and relax on the beach if you have time to spare.
+This is a pretty spot of shoreline where you can walk among those iconic Tahoe boulder formations, or just relax on the beach.

 32. The Rubicon Trailhead from D.L.
 Bliss Park (CA)